digitalbricklayer/techteapotcom/content/contact.md

 pager: false
 ---

 Thank you for your interest.
 I’m always happy to answer questions, if I can, and open to new opportunities.
 I look forward to speaking with you.
-My email address is [jack@techteapot.com](mailto:jack@techteapot.com).
+My email address is {{< cloakemail "jack@techteapot.com" >}}.